aibor/virtrun/README.md

 For writing to files on the host (such as Go test profiles), a dedicated virtual console is established for each file.
-To accommodate any binary data transmission, the data is written in base64 encoded format to the serial console.
+To accommodate any binary data transmission, all features of the serial consoles are disabled.

 ### Architecture Detection